RSE-Sheffield/old_team_site_nikola/site/posts/hacktoberfest.md

 ## The sessions

 Admittedly, when you work at a computer all day, spending another 3 hours at your screen voluntarily is probably not everyone's top choice.
 But I personally found the opportunity to carve some time out to explore the huge variety of projects and diverse ways in which to get involved engaging and in some ways quite relaxing.
 The great collaborative spaces available for booking at the University of Sheffield, the informal setting and hanging out with friends made the sessions something I actually looked forward to.
 And **the "no pressure" aspect of voluntary contribution meant I was free to play around, follow my own curiosity and explore things I was interested in** but don't necessarily get the time to work with during my normal working day.
-Indeed some participants came along to make use of the company and learn some new things not necessarily related to the hacktoberfest challenge.
+Indeed some participants came along to make use of the company and learn some new things not necessarily related to the Hacktoberfest challenge.
 So **collaboratory, no pressure spaces can be really useful for sharing knowledge.**